ringochuchudull/abm-fms-intel/README.txt

         python world.py

 3. Acknowledgement
 —————————————————————————————————————————————

-   brought to you by Intel
+   Brought to you by Intel

 4. Useful resources: